katt3985/Tyche/README.md

  below are the differnt games currently reconized and some examples on how to use them

 ### Dungeons and Dragons 5th edition
+  `!roll` : roll a d20 and return the result

   `!roll +1` : roll a d20, add 1, and return the result

   `!roll +5 for attack` : the "for attack" will be appended to the roll result